LasseBorgen/generator-typescript-project/README.md

 If you need to make your own local changes, download the project anywhere on your system and link it to your global node_modules directory by running `npm link` in the project root.

 ## Building
-Run the `npm run build` command in the project root before executing the generator.
+Run the `npm run make` command in the project root before executing the generator.

 ## Executing
 Run the command `yo typescript-project` anywhere on your system to initialize a project in the current working directory.